Area races: Hardister survives early scare; Robinson handily wins; other Democrats roll

-A race many thought could be close, didn't disappoint as Jon Hardister narrowly defeated Sherrie Young to represent the 59th House District.
+A race many thought could be close didn't disappoint as Jon Hardister pulled away to defeat Sherrie Young to once again represent the 59th House District.

 In many ways, the race was a contrast in styles.